Posted September 2016 by NZCU Baywide

 All of these factors play their part in whether your application is approved, as well as the rate you’re offered.

-Checking your credit score is a good idea.
-Here’s how you can do so right now for free!
+Here’s how you can check your credit score right now for free!

 ‘I pay all my bills on time!’, you might be saying.